How to Read and Understand the Statement of Cash Flows

+The Statement of Cash Flows is one of the main financial statements.
 The cash flow statement reports the cash generated and used during the time interval specified in its heading.
 The period of time that the statement covers is chosen by the company.
-For example, the heading may state “For the Three Months Ended December 31, 2006” or “The Fiscal Year Ended September 30, 2006”.
+For example, the heading may state “For the Three Months Ended December 31, 20##” or “The Fiscal Year Ended September 30, 20##”.

 The cash flow statement organizes and reports the cash generated and used in the following categories:

-From the main menu, click Reports | Financials | Statement of Cash Flows, or use the Report Navigator (see related topics).
+From the main menu, click Reports | Financials | Statement of Cash Flows, or use the Report Navigator.